lemonade-command/lemonade/README.md

 Configuration
 ---------------

-You can override command line options by configuration file.
+You can override command line options through a configuration file, which resides at `~/.config/lemonade.toml`.
-There is configuration file at `~/.config/lemonade.toml`.

 ### Server